l0wigh/Fluorite/EVO2.md

 - [X] Floating windows doesn't move to the right spot when swapping monitors
 - [X] No refocus of fullscreen monitors when moving mouse
 - [X] Sending windows to a fullscreen workspace might lead to issues
+- [X] Add function FRemoveActiveWindow and search for net_active_window